ArielAleksandrus/PlaylistExtractor/README.md

-# PlaylistDownloader
+# PlaylistExtractor
-Software to download a whole playlist from youtube
+Software to download a whole playlist from youtube created by the author in details section.
+Based on [PlaylistDownloader](https://github.com/ArielAleksandrus/PlaylistDownloader) with some link queries changes.

+This software may not work in most cases, as the author must have included youtube links to the description, so it is recommended to check [PlaylistDownloader](https://github.com/ArielAleksandrus/PlaylistDownloader)

 ### Requirements:
 - [nodejs](https://nodejs.org/)